ChillAndImprove/ThreagilePlus/README.md

 ## Technical Details

 Threagile Plus is built upon JGraph (also known as mxGraph) and Threagile, which was compiled to WebAssembly (WASM).
-It showcases how these powerful technologies can be utilized to create a highly effective threat modeling tool.
+The combination of these technologies allows for an enhanced and intuitive experience with threat modeling.

 ## Privacy and Security